-Some people (the elderly, people with diabetes, and women) may have little or no chest pain.
-Or, they may have unusual symptoms (shortness of breath, fatigue, and weakness).
+Some people may have little or no chest pain.
+Or, they may have unusual symptoms such as shortness of breath, fatigue, and weakness.
 A "silent heart attack" is a heart attack with no symptoms.

-A doctor or nurse will perform a physical exam and listen to your chest using a stethoscope.
+A doctor, nurse or other health care provider will perform a physical exam and listen to your chest using a stethoscope.

 Other tests to look at your heart that may be done while you are in the hospital:

 - You will be hooked up to a heart monitor, so the health care team can look at how your heart is beating.

 - You will receive oxygen so that your heart doesn't have to work as hard.

 - An intravenous line (IV) will be placed into one of your veins.
 Medicines and fluids pass through this IV.